dtsouchlakis/assignment-fullstack-diot/README.md

 ## Additional run method

-The build monorepo can be run in parallel by running npm start -parallel
+The built monorepo can be run in parallel by running npm start -parallel